appsparkler/study/GCP/notes.md

 1. CE: PLUS setup auto-restart if a VM shuts down when it becomes unresponsive.
 1. CE: PLUS monitor an instance: the CPU, memory and disk-space utilization, etc. for a VM.
 1. CE: PLUS CREATE a sole-tenant template and node.
 Run a VM on the sole-tenant node.
+1. CLI:CE: CREATE an instance-template from the command line.
+Next, create an instance with that instance template.

 ### Other
 1. Setup a purchase-committment (for getting committed discounts)